 A note is sent home each term informing parents/ carers if their child is to be part of a group.
 The groups are moved around the school day each half term.

-If you would like more detail please speak to your child's class teacher.
+If you would like more details please speak to your child's class teacher.

 Please click here for more information about the independent advisory service called parent partnership.